risk-first/website/risks/Communication-Risk.md

 > "If you ask a software developer what they spend their time doing, they'll tell you that they spend most of their time writing code.
 However, if you actually observe what software developers spend their time doing, you'll find that they spend most of their time trying to understand code. " -  [When Understanding Means Rewriting, _Coding Horror_](https://blog.codinghorror.com/when-understanding-means-rewriting/)

 By now it should be clear that it's going to be _both_ quite hard to read and write:  the protocol of code is actually designed for the purpose of machines communicating, not primarily for people to understand.
-Making code human readable is a secondary concern to making it machine readable.
+Making code human-readable is a secondary concern to making it machine-readable.

 But now we should be able to see the reason why it's harder to read than write too: